SiliconSelf/watson/README.md

 # `watson`

 Search for accounts across social media platforms by username.
+This is dramatically faster than the inspiring project [Sherlock](https://github.com/sherlock-project/sherlock) because it uses tokio to search in parallel.

 ## Installation